-Sourdough September is part of the real bread revolution using 100% wholemeal-flour and no chemical additives; the glycemic response to the starch is also dependent on the specific microbiomes in our own tums.
+Sourdough September is part of the real bread revolution using 100% wholemeal flour with no chemical additives; the glycemic response to the starch is also dependent on the specific microbiomes in our own tums.

 Food-lovers in the UK are turning to a new way known as real bread; tired of the sheer boredom of commercial loaves they are going back to grassroots.